silo/frbkom-een_indgang/docs/02-architecture/event-status-and-validation.md

 - pending
 - in_review
 - approved
-- declined (not used in v1; kept for completeness and history)
+- rejected (future use; not used in v1)

 Global status derivation (guidance)
 - unprocessed → event has status=submitted and all department statuses=pending
 - in_review → at least one department is in_review, none rejected
 - partially_approved → some approved, at least one pending or in_review
 - approved → all departments approved
-- rejected → explicitly set at global level (department “declined” is not used in v1)
+- rejected → explicitly set at global level (department “rejected” is not used in v1)

 ## Validation Overview